Economy of Poland: Before 1989

-1990-2009
+1990–2009

 The Polish state steadfastly pursued a policy of economic liberalization throughout the 1990s, with positive results for economic growth but negative results for some sectors of the population.
 The privatization of small and medium state-owned companies and a liberal law on establishing new firms has encouraged the development of the private business sector, which has been the main drive for Poland's economic growth.
-The agricultural sector remained handicapped by structural problems, surplus labor, inefficient small farms, and a lack of investment.
-Restructuring and privatization of "sensitive sectors" (e.g. coal), has also been slow, but the foreign investments in energy and steel have begun to turn the tide.
-Also, reforms in health care, education, the pension system, and state administration have resulted in larger than expected fiscal pressures.
+The agricultural sector remained constrained by structural problems, surplus labour, inefficient small farms, and a lack of investment.
+Restructuring and privatization of "sensitive sectors" (e.g. coal), has also been slow, but foreign investments in energy and steel have begun to turn the tide.
+Also, reforms in healthcare, education, the pension system, and state administration have resulted in larger than expected fiscal pressures.
 Improving this account deficit and tightening monetary policy, with a focus on inflation, are priorities for the Polish government.
 Further progress in public finance depends mainly on the reduction of public sector employment, and an overhaul of the tax code to incorporate farmers, who currently pay significantly lower taxes than other people with similar income levels.

-Since the 2009 financial crisis
+2008 financial crisis and Great Recession

-Since the global recession of 2009, Poland's GDP continued to grow.
-In 2009, at the high point of the crisis, the GDP for the European Union as a whole dropped by 4.5% while Polish GDP increased by 1.6%.
+Since the Great Recession, Poland's GDP has continued to grow.
+In 2009, the GDP for the European Union as a whole dropped by 4.5% while Polish GDP increased by 1.6%.
 As of November 2013, the size of the EU's economy remains below the pre-crisis level, while Poland's economy increased by a cumulative 16%.
 The major reasons for its success appear to be a large internal market (in terms of population it is sixth in the EU) and a business-friendly political climate.
-The economic reforms implemented after the fall of socialism in the 1990s have also played a role; between 1989 and 2007 Poland's economy grew by 177%, faster than other countries in Eastern and Central Europe, while at the same time millions were left without work.
+The economic reforms implemented after the fall of communism in the 1990s have also played a role; between 1989 and 2007 Poland's economy grew by 177%, faster than other countries in Eastern and Central Europe, while at the same time millions were left without work.

 However, the economic fluctuations of the business cycle did affect Poland's unemployment rate, which by early 2013 reached almost 11%.
 This level was still below European average and has begun falling subsequently.
 As of October 2017, Poland's unemployment rate stood at 4.6% according to Eurostat.